-Whatcom Educational Credit Union (WECU®) is such a nonprofit financial cooperative, where members are encouraged to save and borrow responsibly at fair and competitive rates.
+Whatcom Educational Credit Union (WECU®) is a nonprofit financial cooperative where members are encouraged to save and borrow responsibly at fair and competitive rates.
 It is WECU’s mission to provide the means for members to achieve their dreams.
 WECU strives to treat both members and staff with honesty and integrity and to be a socially responsible part of their community.
-WECU also endeavors to be one of Whatcom County’s employers of choice.
-The Credit Union operates through 11 branch offices and two data centers, with these sites spread across more than 30 miles in Whatcom County, on the western coastal region of Washington State.
+WECU also aims to be one of Whatcom County’s employers of choice.
+The Credit Union operates through 11 branch offices and two data centers, which are spread across more than 30 miles in Whatcom County, on the western coastal region of Washington State.
 In addition, WECU operates a Real Estate Center and a Business Services Center for their members.

-WECU was looking to enhance their productivity through a user- friendly, uni ed communications (UC) platform, and to implement a more robust call center.
+WECU was looking to enhance their productivity through a user-friendly, unified communications (UC) platform, and to implement a more robust call center.
 Their existing environment was a traditional PBX platform.
 In addition to seeking the best solution to meet their needs, WECU had to consider the expiring lease on their existing telephony platform.
 They needed their new voice deployment to be production-ready prior to the lease expiring.

 WECU went through an exhaustive vendor/platform evaluation process in which they thoroughly vetted multiple potential solutions through vendor demonstrations and proposals.
 Ultimately, Cerium was selected as the vendor of choice, with Microsoft Lync as the UC platform, and Enghouse Interactive Communications Center (EICC) for the Lync-native call center.

-Colin Naylor, VP/Information Technology for WECU said “We were shopping for a partner.
+VP/Information Technology for WECU, Colin Naylor, said, “We were shopping for a partner.
 Cerium wasn’t just trying to sell us a phone system.
-They were trying to understand our business, and offer solutions based on our current needs and future goals.”
+They were trying to understand our business and offer solutions based on our current needs and future goals.”